Skyline Park: Expansion and further investments (2015–present)

 In October 2021, Löwenthal declared to the press the park's intentions to invest €8-10 million into a major new coaster for the 2024 season, which would become one of Germany's tallest roller coasters at 70 m of height (3 meters shorter than Germany's current tallest coasters, Europa-Park's Silver Star and Hansa-Park's Kärnan) as well as a track length of 1.2 km.
-It is reported that Bavarian manufacturer Gerstlauer will manufacturer the project.
-In the meantime, the park will install three attractions from SBF Visa, to be installed between 2023 and 2024; the launched Berg- und Tal Hetz, children's coaster Flotter Otto, and the Looping Alois thrill ride.
+It was reported that Bavarian manufacturer Gerstlauer would manufacturer the project.
+Although the project ultimately didn't come to fruition, the park installed three attractions from SBF Visa between 2023 and 2024; the children's coaster Flotter Otto, the Looping Alois thrill ride, and launched Berg- und Tal Hetz.